 Two-Year Program for Graduate Students

 The Army ROTC offers a two-year program for those who did not have or take the opportunity to complete the normal ROTC Basic Course during their undergraduate studies.
-In order to enroll in the ROTC Advanced Course, a student must successfully complete four weeks of leadership training, provided at a Leadership Training Course (LTC) during the summer months prior to beginning their first graduate semester.
-If students desire to take advantage of this two- year scholarship opportunity, they should communicate directly with the Professor of Military Science no later than March 1 of the year preceding their master’s program at OLLU.
-(NOTE: Students who are military veterans or have more than three years of JROTC training do not need to attend the Leadership Training Course.)
+In order to enroll in the ROTC Advanced Course, a student must successfully complete four weeks of leadership training, provided at the Basic Camp Course during the summer months prior to beginning their first graduate semester.
+If students desire to take advantage of this two- year scholarship opportunity, they should communicate directly with the Professor of Military Science no later than January 1 of the year preceding their master’s program at OLLU.
+(NOTE: Students who are military veterans or have more than three years of JROTC training do not need to attend the Basic Camp Course).

 Scholarship and Remuneration

-The Department of the Army offers the LTC two-year competitive scholarship assistance to qualifying ROTC students.
-This assistance consists of payment of all tuition and fees per year, and a $1,200 book allotment, plus a grant to the ROTC cadet of $450 to $500 a month during the period of enrollment (not to exceed 20 months).
+The Department of the Army can offer the Basic Camp graduate a two-year competitive scholarship assistance to qualifying ROTC students.
+This assistance consists of payment of all tuition and fees per year, and a $1,200 book allotment, plus a grant to the ROTC cadet of $420 a month during the period of enrollment (not to exceed 20 months).
 The student need not be enrolled in the ROTC program prior to competing for a scholarship.
 Students interested in competing for scholarship assistance under this program should contact the Army ROTC Enrollment Officer.

 Uniform and Equipment

 All uniforms, textbooks and other equipment will be issued to students enrolled in Army ROTC courses.
 Students are responsible for the maintenance and upkeep of all items issued to them.